Prince Charles Tests Positive For Coronavirus - UrduPoint

 His wife, Camilla, Duchess of Cornwall, 72, tested negative, Clarence House said in a statement.

-The disclosure about the future king, whose age puts him in the most-risk category for the disease, came as Britain said there were more than 8,000 cases of COVID-19 and 422 deaths.
+The disclosure about the future king, whose age puts him in the most-risk category for the disease, came as Britain said there were more than 8,000 cases of COVID-19 and 422 deaths as of Tuesday.

+The Foreign Office said its deputy head of mission at the British embassy in Budapest, Steven Dick, 37, had died after conracting the virus.

+And a 21-year-old woman with no apparent underlying health conditions also died, her family said, urging people to heed official advice.

 The government on Monday ordered a three-week lockdown of the country to cut close-contact transmission, to slow the rate of infection and reduce the burden on healthcare services.

-Government advice is for the elderly and most vulnerable, including those with underlying health issues, to stay at home, and anyone displaying symptoms to self-isolate for seven days.
+The elderly and most vulnerable, including those with underlying health issues, have been told to stay at home, and anyone displaying symptoms to self-isolate for seven days.

 Clarence House said doctors believe Charles became contagious on March 13 -- a day after last meeting his mother.